grip-on-software/export-exchange/README.md

 pip install gros-export-exchange
 ```

+In order to install `keyring` which is able to store authentication passwords
+and GPG passphrases, use `pip install gros-export-exchange[keyring]`.

 Another option is to build the program from this repository, which allows using
 the most recent development code.
 Run `make setup` to install the dependencies.
 The uploader itself may then be installed with `make install`, which places the